- Experience lively Jemaa el-Fna Square - the busiest square in Africa

 Customize your trip with help from a local travel specialist.

-Day 4: UNESCO Heritage Aït Benhaddou Kasbah
+Day 4: Visit UNESCO Site Aït Benhaddou Kasbah

 Make your way back toward Ouarzazate and travel further north to the nearby Aït Benhaddou Kasbah.
 A protected UNESCO site, Aït Benhaddou is the most famous kasbah in Morocco and once held an important position along the trans-Saharan trade route between Marrakech, Ouarzazate, and the southern desert.
 Spend the night in the old town and wander the empty alleys after the day-crowds have left.
 Pay a nominal fee to enter a few of the kasbahs and climb up to the rooftop for pretty views of the surrounding ksours (individual kasbahs) and Ouarzazate Valley.